MDLutoronto/jtd-edit-setup/docs/tutorial-search-edit.md

 staff_link: https://library.utoronto.ca/staff/ken-lui
 ---

-This tutorial will guide you how to add or modify records in the [tutorials-search](https://github.com/MDLutoronto/tutorials-search) repository.
+This tutorial will guide you on how to add or modify records in the [tutorials-search](https://github.com/MDLutoronto/tutorials-search) repository.

 # Prerequisite
 Follow the Home page's setup for the prerequisite software and accounts.